 Equity loans are becoming increasingly popular to support homeownership and local authorities, developers and housing associations.
+The Help to Buy loans offered by the government on new build property work on the same legal mechanism.
 Many products are underpinned by this legal structure which is quite different from shared ownership and very popular with many target markets.
 Equity loans have been used by local authorities for renewal since 2002, but more recently have found their way into homeownership products.
 They are relatively simple to understand, but need to be established within a strict regulatory environment.

 This course provides a detailed explanation of how equity loans work and supports delegates to establish these products.
 It focuses on: